Find here the elementals Rules About Buying a Property in Mallorca.

--DEPOSIT.
-The vendor or Estate Agent will recommend you sign an Option Contract as soon as possible in order to be sure nobody else can buy that property.
+DEPOSIT: The vendor, or Estate Agent will recommend you sign an Option Contract as soon as possible in order to be sure nobody else can buy that property.
 Don’t play this game.
+This may be the first essential rule about buying a property in Mallorca : Don’t let anyone push you around.
 Offer a €500 to €4000 deposit to the vendor to hold the property for a few days (let’s say a week) and to prepare a Option Contract.
 The vendor has to commit to keeping the property off the market for a few days; the deposit you pay for this will be part of the Option Contract you are going to sign.
 If the vendor does not agree go to the next point.

-As your adviser has to investigate important legal issues in local administration and deal with local people (neighbours, community of owners etc.) hire a lawyer who is established in the local area with contacts there.
+Your lawyer, as your adviser has to investigate important legal issues in local administration and deal with local people (neighbors, community of owners etc.) hire a lawyer who is established in the local area with contacts there.
 There is no sense hiring a lawyer in Madrid if you are buying a property in Mallorca, or hiring a lawyer who does not speak Spanish or Catalan to deal with the locals and neighbours in rural areas.

-We will prepare the Option Contract in Spanish and English.
+We will prepare the Option / Reserve Contract in Spanish and English.
 This document –which is binding for both parties – will establish the terms and conditions of the purchase.

 We will check: